Grabbers: Plot

-In a drunken stupor, Nolan reveals that she has come to the island to escape the shadow of her more-favoured sister.
-When they are alone in a squad car, Nolan confesses to O'Shea that she has feelings for him despite turning down his advances earlier.
-Smith wanders outside the pub and tries to get a picture of the beast, reasoning that his inebriated state will protect him from being eaten.
-Instead, the monster throws him into the air and kills him.
+In a squad car outside, a drunken Nolan reveals to O'Shea that she has come to the island to escape the shadow of her more-favoured sister.
+She also admits having feelings for O'Shea despite turning down his advances earlier.

+When the large grabber arrives, a drunken Smith leaves the pub to get a picture, believing his inebriated state will protect him.
+However, the monster throws him into the air and kills him.
 Nolan and O'Shea escape to the pub, where they try to protect the townspeople.
-Nolan drunkenly reveals the danger they are in while trying to reassure everyone that nothing is trying to kill them.
-Panicked, they retreat to the second level of the pub, and baby grabbers take over the first floor.
-Nolan accidentally sets the pub on fire while trying to sneak out, but she and O'Shea manage to draw the attention of the adult.
+While trying to reassure people, Nolan drunkenly reveals the danger they are in.
+The panicked islanders retreat to the second level of the pub, and baby grabbers take over the first floor.
+Nolan accidentally sets the pub on fire while trying to sneak out, but she and O'Shea manage to draw the attention of the adult grabber.

-O'Shea and Nolan drive to a construction site, and the monster follows them.
-There, they hope to strand the monster on dry land, as it needs water to survive.
-Before they can successfully set a trap, the monster arrives and attacks O'Shea.
-Although wounded, he survives the attack, and Nolan uses the heavy construction equipment to mount a counter-attack, pinning it at the base of a pit.
-The monster grabs O'Shea, but before it can eat him he dumps a bottle of Paddy's poitín into its mouth, sickening it and causing it to release him.
-Nolan then ignites nearby explosives with a flare gun, killing the Grabber.
-As the storm clears up, O'Shea throws away his flask, and they return to town.
-Unknown to anyone, more Grabber eggs are buried on the beach, and they are about to hatch.
+O'Shea and Nolan drive to a construction site, pursued by the creature.
+They plan to strand the monster on dry land, depriving it of water.
+Before they can successfully set a trap, the monster attacks O'Shea, injuring him.
+Nolan uses the heavy construction equipment pinning the creature at the base of a pit.
+It grabs O'Shea, but he dumps a bottle of Paddy's poitín into its mouth, sickening it and causing it to release him.
+Nolan ignites nearby explosives with a flare gun, killing the Grabber.

+As the storm clears up, O'Shea throws away his flask, and the two return to town.
+Unknown to anyone, more Grabber eggs buried on the beach are about to hatch.